tylerhenry705-lgtm/tylerhenry705/README.md

 # University Project
 A Java Project that creates a list of students and instructors from a university.
 # PHP Content
-PHP projects that I did, such as creating an article from MySQL and creating an index
+PHP projects that I did, such as creating an article from MySQL and creating an index using the SQL database.